 The Record Label's Role in the Music Industry

-Record labels are the companies that market recorded music and music videos.
-Record labels engage in a wide range of functions in the music industry including new artist recruitment and development (known as A&R), music publishing, and copyright enforcement.
+Record labels are companies that market recorded music and corresponding videos.
+They engage in a wide range of functions in the music industry, including new artist recruitment and development (known as A&R, which stands for artis and repertoire), music publishing, and copyright enforcement.

 Major record labels offer deals to the world’s most successful music artists.
 These record labels, such as Sony and Universal Music Group, own distribution networks that put the music of the artists they sign to exclusive contracts in the hands of the millions of consumers sometimes in a matter of days or even hours.

-Major labels sign a range of agreements with their artists, including licensing and distribution agreements, which give them significant cuts of the artist's earnings worldwide.
-Major record labels may also own sub-labels that specialize in publishing, recording, and promoting various music genres such as country, Latin, jazz, and hip-hop.
+Major labels sign a range of agreements with their artists, including licensing and distribution agreements, which give them significant cuts of artists' earnings worldwide.
+Many major record labels also own sub-labels that specialize in publishing, recording, and promoting various music genres such as country, Latin, jazz, and hip-hop.

-Often with barely enough money to keep their office lights on, independent, or “indie,” record labels sit on the cutting edge of the music scene, giving low-paying deals to up-and-coming artists, which help them become known.
-These indie record labels are known as such because they are independent companies without corporate backers.
+Often with barely enough money to keep their office lights on, independent, or indie, record labels sit on the cutting edge of the music scene, giving low-paying deals to up-and-coming artists, which help them become known.
+Indie record labels are known as such because they are independent companies without corporate backers.

 True indie labels have smaller distribution networks than their big label counterparts and typically reach consumers one at a time.
 However, indie labels have a strong reputation for having their fingers on the pulse of upcoming music trends and for giving chances to unknown artists who eventually become international sensations.